 Can I Juice A Banana?

-Unfortunately the answer is no, when you put a banana through the juicer you might get a dribble of juice come out but mostly you get a pulp tray absolutely full of mushed up banana.
-But, I started doing some research of my own and found a few different ways you can actually make banana juice.
-You don’t make it in the same way you would normal juice but there are a few good ways you can enjoy banana juice without simply making a banana smoothie.
+When I discovered this, I started doing some research of my own and found a few different ways you can actually make banana juice.
+You don’t make it in the same way you would make normal juice but there is a way to manage it without just making a banana smoothie.

-At the time of writing this if you google “banana juice” you get a lot of different recipes claiming they’re banana juice.
+At the time of writing this, if you google “banana juice” you get a lot of different recipes claiming they’re banana juice.
 But in actual fact, they’re all banana smoothies.
+They’re smoothie recipes!

 Alternative Banana Juices

-Finally, you can actually make banana soft serve by juicing a frozen banana, (works better in a masticating juicer because the slow speed stops the frozen banana from defrosting) but yeah, real simple you just put it through and then you get all the mushy frozen banana that’s just like a banana soft serve and works great as a desert.
+Finally, you can actually make banana soft serve by juicing a frozen banana.
+This works a bit better if you use a masticating juicer because the slow speed stops the frozen banana from defrosting.

 More Difficult Ways To Juice A Banana

-Through the research I was doing I did find two different ways of making a banana juice, it’s definitely not juice like you’ve ever made before but you do in fact start with a banana (or several) and end up with a banana flavored liquid at the end.
+I did find two different ways of making a banana juice but neither of them are a simple process.
+With both, though, you start with a banana and have banana-flavored liquid at the end.

-This is the far simpler of the two methods, you start with a few frozen bananas, then you simply put them in a bowl, cover with plastic wrap, and microwave for a few minutes.
-After that, you pour all the contents into a fine mesh strainer(like these I recommend) and let sit, and Voila, banana juice will be collected underneath.
+This is the far simpler of the two methods.
+You start with a few frozen bananas, then you put them in a bowl.
+Cover it with plastic wrap, and microwave for a few minutes.

-This definitely isn’t easy, nor is it a fast way to make juice but if you’re determined it’s probably the best way to liquify a banana and get the juice out of it.
+This method isn’t quick or easy but if you’re determined, this is probably the best way to liquify a banana and get the juice out of it.

-- Get about 2 kg of bananas (yields 1 litre of juice)
+- Get about 2 kg of bananas, which will yield about 1 litre of juice.

-- Peel and mash them down to a puree and place inside a plastic bag
+- Peel and mash them down to a puree and place the banana puree inside a plastic bag.

-- Squeeze the air out and seal the bag before placing inside a pot heated to around 150 fahrenheit.
+- Squeeze the air out and seal the bag, before placing it inside a pot heated to around 150 Fahrenheit.

-So technically you can juice a banana in a juicer but all you’ll get is banana pulp and no actual banana juice in a glass that you can drink.
-There are a couple of other ways which are more fiddly so personally, I’m going to keep my bananas for smoothies (or maybe even eating!) and leave the other ingredients to do the work for juicing.
+So technically you can juice a banana in a juicer but all you’ll get is banana pulp, and no actual banana juice that you can drink.

-But if you’re a banana lover then please try out the other methods and let me know how you get on.
-And let me know in the comments if you have any other questions you want me to answer or there’s been anything else you’re curious about, I’d love to help out!
+But if you’re a banana-lover, then please try out the other methods and let me know how you get on.
+If you have any questions, don’t hesitate to get in touch – I’d love to help out!